 Objectives defined in the brief are quantifiable.
 But constraints, which are defined in the scope, are not.
 Constraints change, and opportunities are created when that happens.
 If you’re looking to enhance your market, the brief and the scope must be reframed as tools of continually communicating expectations and reality.
 They can’t be isolated, static documents, they need to be interconnected, evolving processes.

 A project’s scope of work is the process of determining the specific requirements and deliverables of a project within the constraints of what we know has happened before and anticipate may happen again, merged with the constraints of time and monetary costs.

 We logically understand that the least surprising thing about scope is that what is documented as The Scope is not what will actually happen.
-Like a map, scope is a proxy for reality.
-The scope is like a river, and as the map of the Mississippi above shows, rivers change.
+Like a map, the scope is a proxy for reality.
+To try to keep up with reality, the scope needs to be able to update itself.
+In this way, the scope is like a river, and as the map of the Mississippi above shows, rivers change.
 Anytime a project doesn’t expect the scope to change, it is unrealistic.

 The impact of a scope based on unrealistic expectations is beautifully illustrated in a story about perfecting handstands from Amazon’s letter to it’s shareholders last year:

 A close friend recently decided to learn to do a perfect free-standing handstand. […] She then practiced for a while but wasn’t getting the results she wanted.
 So, she hired a handstand coach.
 Yes, I know what you’re thinking, but evidently this is an actual thing that exists.
 In the very first lesson, the coach gave her some wonderful advice.
 “Most people,” he said, “think that if they work hard, they should be able to master a handstand in about two weeks.
 The reality is that it takes about six months of daily practice.
 If you think you should be able to do it in two weeks, you’re just going to end up quitting.”

 He finishes with this gem of a summary: